-What is a Wedding Day Timeline
+The Wedding Day Timeline

-How Long is a Wedding Ceremony
+Creating a Wedding Ceremony Timeline

 Processional (3-4 minutes)

-Generally, the processional will take up to 3-4 minutes, with the bride taking about 30-45 seconds to walk down the aisle.
-This, however, depends on some factors such as the length of the aisle, how many people are in your wedding party, their individual pace, and the length of the chosen processional song.
+The processional marks the start of the ceremony as members of the immediate family, the wedding party, the groom, and finally the bride, all walk down the aisle.
+This procession generally takes 3-4 minutes, depending on factors such as the length of the aisle, the number of people in the wedding party, their pace, and the length of the chosen processional song.

 Welcome Address and/or Prayer (3 minutes)